My main reason for heading to Morocco, and flying into Marrakech, was so that I could visit the Sahara Desert.

 The first thing I’d say is that you have two options.

-If you want things booked in advance: If you’d prefer the peace of mind that comes with having everything booked before you arrive, go for this tour on Viator.
-It’s $125 for the two-night trip, so slightly more expensive than turning up and booking on the streets of Marrakech, but the tour has amazing reviews and you’ll be in great hands.
-It’s identical to the one that I took, so you’ll have the time of your life on the trip!
+If you want things booked in advance: If you’d prefer the peace of mind that comes with having everything booked before you arrive, go for the tour I took.
+It’s $100 for the two-night trip, so slightly more expensive than turning up and booking on the streets of Marrakech, but the tour has amazing reviews and you’ll be in great hands.
+You’ll have the time of your life on the trip!

 If you’re tight on money: I’d recommend not booking your sahara desert tour in advance.Instead, you should turn up in Marrakech with nothing booked.
 I know it’s a daunting prospect, but it’ll save you a lot of money.
 I paid $70 for my two night trip that I booked through my hostel.

 In Marrakech, Riad Carina ($43 a night for a double room; rated 9.2 on Booking) receives a whole lot of love.
 So what’s so wonderful about it?
 Not only is it a stunning and well-designed riad, but it’s located just a five-minute walk from all of the main tourist attractions in town and is home to some seriously friendly staff.
 It’s quiet and peaceful, has a beautiful swimming pool, and an even more beautiful rooftop terrace.

 Related Articles About Morocco